 Nursing White Coat & Hand Blessing Ceremony

-This year's ceremony continues the tradition of the White Coat Ceremony that was included with the Hand Blessing ceremony in 2018.
+This year's ceremony continues the tradition of the White Coat Ceremony that was incorporated into the Hand Blessing ceremony starting in 2018.
 Nursing students are given a specially designed pin, provided by The Arnold P. Gold Foundation, that serves as a visual reminder of their commitment to providing high-quality care with humanism at the core of their practice.

-There will be a reception with light refreshments following the ceremony in the lobby of All Saints Chapel for students and guests.
-All are welcome to attend.
+The ceremony will include music from Linda Meuret and her string ensemble and there will be a reception with light refreshments directly following the ceremony in the lobby of All Saints Chapel.

 About the White Coat Ceremony

 The White Coat Ceremony was initiated in 1993 by Arnold P. Gold, MD, a professor and pediatric neurologist, who was a passionate advocate for humanistic healthcare.
 Dr. Gold believed that the oath taken by new physicians at the end of medical school came too late.
 Through the nonprofit organization that he and his wife, Dr. Sandra Gold started, The Arnold P. Gold Foundation has expanded the White Coat Ceremony around the globe.